 Finding factors influencing NICU admissions

 Every year more than 4 million families in the United States visit maternity wards bringing new children into the world.
 Ten percent of mothers experience complications resulting in newborns being admitted into the intensive care unit (ICU).
 Using annual data from the Center for Disease Control and Prevention (CDC).
 Our goal is to understand trends and relationships between pregnancy risk factors affecting delivery complications, congenital abnormalities, and admittance to the neonatal intensive care unit (NICU).
 Using a Tableau dashboard, our analysis will show predictive models that provide insight for healthcare policy makers.
-This application will help systemically vulnerable populations, hospitals and primary care providers optimize the distribution of limited resources.
+This application will help systemically vulnerable populations, hospitals and primary care providers to optimize the distribution of limited resources.
 Through this we can identify preventative measures for patients allowing expecting families to better prepare for the challenges of pregnancy.

 The Dataset: Extraction and Preparation